adampzb/basic/README.md

 # Deploying OpenHands on a Custom Server

 This guide provides detailed instructions for deploying OpenHands on your own server infrastructure.
-It covers both Docker-based deployment (recommended for production) and building from source (for development or customization).
+It covers Docker-based deployment (recommended for production), building from source (for development or customization), and deploying without Docker (for environments where Docker is not available).

 ## Table of Contents